mvakde/mvakde.github.io/blog/44-on-arc-1.md

 - It is incredibly easy for humans to solve, and accessible to even poor AI researchers
 - Benchmark is still unsaturated (for data efficiency, ignore LLMs and approaches that use tons of synthetic data or human inductive biases)

-Next, I'll work on new research ideas to break the limits.
-I intend to continue keeping the costs low so that anyone in the world can work on this.
+Next, I'll work on new research ideas to break these limits.
+I'll try to keep costs low so that anyone in the world can work on this.

 ## Changes since last time:
-This mainly an upgrade to the previous model.
-One exception is that I don't train on input tokens anymore.
-You can read the [technical details of the old model](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details) to understand how it works.
-Find the full list of changes [here](#full-list-of-changes)
+The approach is largely the same except  I don't train on input tokens anymore.I implemented well known ideas that improve the performance of a transformer

+The old model has the [technical details of the approach](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details), and here are the [full list of changes](#full-list-of-changes)

 The biggest increases in scores were due to
-- modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)
+- Modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)
 - More data diversity, better shuffling of data
 - scaling up: 8 layers instead of 4,